tilgovi/dom-anchor-text-quote/README.md

 Find and describe ranges of a document using text quotes.

-This library is capable of searching for text content within a DOM node, utilizing optional context strings and/or offset hints to disambiguate matches.
+This library is capable of searching for text content within a DOM node, utilizing optional context strings and/or offset hint to disambiguate matches.

 Functions are provided for finding a quote within a DOM node and returning either the text offsets of the best match or a DOM `Range` instance, as well